tamago-labs/x-engine/README.md

-# AI-Powered Code Review for Smart Contracts
+# AI-Powered Code Review for Move Smart Contracts

 Smart contract audits are costly, especially today when the focus isn't solely on the Ethereum chain.
 Deploying smart contracts to multiple chains requires separate audits for each chain and each smart contract language, making it impossible for smaller projects to afford.